rbourgeois33/rbourgeois33.github.io/docs/posts/post2.md

 ![Visits](https://hitscounter.dev/api/hit?url=https%3A%2F%2Frbourgeois33.github.io%2Fposts%2Fpost2%2F&label=Visits)

 ## Disclaimer
 This post was originally supposed to be a short introduction within [my first post on GPU kernel optimization](post1.md), but then I realized that I liked to talk too much about it and went out of scope.
-This is **almost exclusively** inspired by this brilliant talk: [Communication-Avoiding Algorithms for Linear Algebra, Machine Learning and Beyond](https://www.youtube.com/watch?v=iPCBCjgoAbk) by Prof. James Demmel (UC Berkley), as well as a the [his 2022 CS267 class website](https://sites.google.com/lbl.gov/cs267-spr2022) with free lectures on YouTube.
+This is **almost exclusively** inspired by this brilliant talk: [Communication-Avoiding Algorithms for Linear Algebra, Machine Learning and Beyond](https://www.youtube.com/watch?v=iPCBCjgoAbk) by Prof. James Demmel (UC Berkley), as well as a [his 2022 CS267 class website](https://sites.google.com/lbl.gov/cs267-spr2022) with free lectures on YouTube.

 **Note** The terms *communications* and *memory transfers* will be used interchangeably.
 Also in the present context, a *word* refers to a single FP64 number.

 ## Hardware trends
-Looking at Figure 1, memory transfers, within DRAM, or over the network, have been more expensive than a (FP64 FMA) math operation since ~1992:
+Figure 1 shows that, since around ~1992, memory transfers, whether within RAM or across a network, have been more expensive than a double precision operation.
+RAM transfers include all data movement within the RAM(s) of:

+- the CPU or the GPU of your computer,
+- a cluster's node,
+- multiple GPUs in the same node.

+Network transfers, on the other hand, refer to data exchanged between the nodes of a supercomputer through ethernet cables.
 ![ ](image.png)
 **Figure 1:** Evolution of the time per flop (gamma), inverse bandwidth (beta) and latency (alpha) between ~1980 to ~2015.
 [Source](https://extremecomputingtraining.anl.gov/wp-content/uploads/sites/96/2025/08/Communication-Avoiding-Algorithms-for-Linear-Algebra-Machine-Learning-and-Beyond-v2_ATPESC-2025.pdf).

-The graph stops around 2015, where the ratio of gamma to beta (DRAM) was around 10.
-Let's look at the current FP64 **Flop Per Load (FPL) factor**, i.e. the average amount of FP64 operation you can do in the time that it takes to load one (non-cached) word from DRAM, for recent GPUs:
+The graph stops around 2015, where the ratio of gamma to beta (RAM) was around 10.
+Let's look at the current FP64 **Flop Per Load (FPL) factor**, i.e. the average amount of FP64 operation you can do in the time that it takes to load one (non-cached) word from RAM, for recent GPUs:

 | GPU   |   Release Year |   FP64 FLOPS (TFLOPS) |   BW (TB/s)  |   FP64 FPL |
 |:------|---------------:|----------------------:|------------:|-----------------------:|